robisim74/angular-l10n/README.md

 and using global `ng.angular2localization` namespace.
 For a basic usage, see this [ES5 example](https://github.com/robisim74/angular2localization/blob/master/doc/spec.md#Appendix%20B).

 ## AoT compilation
-This library is compatible with AoT compilation, just import in your code.
+This library is compatible with AoT compilation, just import it in your code.

 ## Usage
 See [library specification](https://github.com/robisim74/angular2localization/blob/master/doc/spec.md).